osm-merge/osm-merge/docs/mvum.md

-# MVUM & RodCore Conversion
+# MVUM & RoadCore Conversion

 The MVUM and RoadCore datasets are all of the motor vehicle roads in a national forest.
 These are primarily remote dirt roads, often just a jeep track.
 These are heavily used for back country access for wildland fires and rescues.
 Currently much of this data has been imported in the past, complete with all the bugs in the dataset.
-The RoadCore datasets is a superset of the MVUM data, but otherwise the same.
+The RoadCore dataset is a superset of the MVUM data, but otherwise the same.
+Since OpenStreetMap contains more than jeep tracks, the RoadCore dataset is usually used for conflation.

 This utility program normalizes the data, correcting or flagging bugs as an aid for better conflation.
-It can process both the MVUM and RoadCore datasets.
+It can process both the MVUM and RoadCore datasets..
+The schema between these two is the same other than a subtle difference in field names.

 The original datasets can be found here on the USDA [FSGeodata Clearinghouse](https://data.fs.usda.gov/geodata/edw/datasets.php?dsetCategory=transportation) website.

 ## Dataset Bugs

+No dataset is bug free.
+This includes all the external datasets and OSM as well.
+To avoid creating new bugs, each feature must be validated carefully.

 ### Bad Geometry